scitran/client/Home.md

 * upload results (e.g., files, graphs, other attachments)
 * upload method descriptions (e.g., analyses, Gears)

-These scitran client can be run from anywhere on the Internet, securely addressing the data in the scitran database.
-In this way, a user can process data stored in a scitran database either using their local computer or from a larger computational resource such as a Cloud Compute engine.
+The scitran client can be run securely from any computer on the Internet.
+In this way, a user can process data stored in a scitran database either using their local computer or from a larger computational resource such as a compute engine on the cloud.

-The key elements that supports **reproducible research** is this:  The original files are securely stored in a database, the analysis methods are precisely described and reproducibly (using [Gears](https://github.com/scitran/client/wiki/Gears)), and the results and analysis specification are stored back in the database.
+The key elements that supports **reproducible research** are these
+  * The original files are securely stored in a database
+  * The analysis methods are precisely described and reproducibly (using [Gears](https://github.com/scitran/client/wiki/Gears)), and
+  * The results and analysis specification are stored back in the database.

 The **scitran client** will include implementations in both Matlab and Python.
 The client will include examples of how to reproducibly run many standard functions from FSL, FreeSurfer, SPM, and other packages.